thomasthaddeus/MusicalChairs/docs/cloud_features.md

 **d.
 Monitoring and Alerts**: Use tools like New Relic or Datadog to monitor your server and application performance.

 This is a high-level overview, and each step has its intricacies.
-Depending on your exact requirements and the complexity of your application, you might need to adjust or add steps.
-If you'd like a deep dive into any specific step or need further assistance, please let me know!